jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

     ```python
     attribute_0 = None
     ```
-    this explicity defines `attribute_0` with a value of `None` and the terminal updates to show a passing test
+    this explicity defines `attribute_0` with a value of `None` and the terminal updates to show a passing test.
+YES!!!
     ```shell
     collected 2 items